 The Group's securities portfolio principally contains Turkish government debt securities, with more limited holdings of other securities such as corporate and foreign government debt securities.
-The Group's investment securities portfolio (which: (a) excludes its financial assets measured at fair value through profit or loss and (b) includes: (i) financial assets measured at fair value through other comprehensive income and (ii) financial assets measured at amortised cost) represented 12.9%, 11.3%, 15.3% and 13.7%, respectively, of the Group's total assets as of 31 December 2020, 2021 and 2022 and 30 June 2023.
-The recent increases in the Group's securities portfolio were largely due to the introduction of regulations requiring Turkish banks to hold Turkish government securities (e.g., the Bank's share of Turkish Lira deposits in its retail and commercial deposits were (separately) below 60%, which required the Bank to purchase long-term fixed rate Turkish government securities).
-While the Bank achieved this 60% threshold as of 30 June 2023, this increase might not continue; however, there can be no certainty as to the continuing impact of this regulatory changes and other change that might occur in the future.
+The Group's investment securities portfolio (which: (a) excludes its financial assets measured at fair value through profit or loss and (b) includes: (i) financial assets measured at fair value through other comprehensive income and (ii) financial assets measured at amortised cost) represented 12.9%, 11.3%, 15.3% and 14.4%, respectively, of the Group's total assets as of 31 December 2020, 2021 and 2022 and 30 September 2023.
+The recent increases in the Group's securities portfolio were largely due to the introduction of regulations requiring Turkish banks to hold Turkish government securities (e.g., the Bank's share of Turkish Lira deposits in its retail and commercial deposits were (separately) below 60%, which required the Bank to purchase long-term fixed rate Turkish government securities); however, some of these regulations (e.g., the Bank's share of Turkish Lira deposits in its retail and commercial deposits (separately)) were, at the end of October, changed to require the payment of a commission instead of holding Turkish government securities.
 The Bank's management actively manages the Bank's balance sheet composition to seek to minimise the impact of these regulations related additions and improve its net interest margin, which management has enabled the share of the Group's investment securities portfolio in its total assets to remain fairly constant and allow the Group to continue its focus on cash loan lending.